Mark your calendar

 April 30 at 7:00 PM

-From executive producer and director Ken Burns, experience the American Revolution in this new documentary.
+From executive producers Ken Burns, Sarah Botstein, and David Schmidt, experience the American Revolution in this new documentary.
 In partnership with our local PBS station – WNIT – join us to watch curated segments of the film series that focus on service.
 And as we approach the 250th anniversary of the Declaration of Independence, reflect on how you might engage your own community with revolutionary civic service.

 April 30